USS Stringham (DD-83)

 USS Stringham (DD–83) was a Wickes-class destroyer in the United States Navy during World War I. Later she served in World War II as APD-6.
 She was the second ship named for Silas Horton Stringham.

 Stringham was laid down on 19 September 1917 at Quincy, Massachusetts, by the Fore River Shipbuilding Company.
 The ship was launched on 30 March 1918, sponsored by Mrs. Edward B. Hill.
-The destroyer was commissioned on 2 July 1918.
+The destroyer was commissioned on 2 July 1918, Cmdr.
+Neil E. Nichols in command.

 Service history

 World War I

 Following commissioning, Stringham was assigned to convoy escort and antisubmarine duty through the end of World War I. Upon her return to the United States in 1919, she was assigned to Destroyer Division (DesDiv) 6 of the Atlantic Fleet Destroyer Force.
 Except for a six-month period from December 1919 to June 1920 when she was in reduced commission, Stringham remained fully active with the Atlantic Fleet until the middle of 1922.
 During that time, alpha-numeric hull numbers were adopted by the Navy; and Stringham was redesignated DD-83 effective 17 July 1920.
 On 2 June 1922, she was decommissioned at the Philadelphia Navy Yard.